rockettheme/docs/Docs/joomla/extensions/rokquickcart/setup.md

 	11. **Google Checkout Merchant ID** This is the Merchant ID used for Google Checkout.
 [82%, 44%, se]
 	13. **Google Checkout Currency** This is the currency you wish to accept through Google Checkout.
 [87%, 44%, se]

 1. **Tax Rate**: The tax rate to use.
 This is based on a single unit of currency (1.00).
-For a 10% tax rate, you'll enter 0.10
+For a 10% tax rate, you will enter 0.10

 2. **Checkout Mode**: This option toggles between the Production and Sandbox checkout modes (see above).